sparkflows/sparkflows-docs/docs/databricks/troubleshooting.rst

 When the workflow is executed, nothing shows up in Fire
 -----------------------------------------

-One problem might be that the ``postbackURL`` is not configured right in Fire Insights under Administration/Configuration.
+One problem might be that the ``postback URL`` is not configured right in Fire Insights under Administration/Configuration.

 The other problem can be that the machine running Fire Insights is not accessible from the Databricks Cluster.
 Test connectivity to the Fire Insights machine from Databricks.

-Connectivity from Databricks to Fire postbackURL can be done in Databricks via Notebooks using the telnet command.
+Connectivity from Databricks to Fire postback URL can be done in Databricks via Notebooks using the telnet command.

 .. figure:: ../_assets/configuration/databricks_ping.PNG
    :alt: Databricks